-Alternative 1: No Action - Do not establish an Atlantic group Spanish mackerel gillnet endorsement
+Alternative 1: No Action - Do not establish an Atlantic group Spanish mackerel gillnet endorsement.

-Alternative 2: Establish an Atlantic group Spanish mackerel gillnet endorsement with qualifying poundages for a commercial gillnet endorsement based on the new control dates and average landings during the most recent 5, 10, or 15 years prior to these control dates (September 17, 2010 for Atlantic group Spanish mackerel)
+Alternative 2: Establish an Atlantic group Spanish mackerel gillnet endorsement with qualifying poundages for a commercial gillnet endorsement based on average landings during the most recent 5 years prior to the control date September 17, 2010, for Atlantic group Spanish mackerel).